-This training seminar includes various techniques to maximise understanding, retention and ability to apply the learning, including a course manual, suggested reading, presentations, individual and group exercises, video and group discussion.
+This training course includes various techniques to maximise understanding, retention and ability to apply the learning, including a course manual, suggested reading, presentations, individual and group exercises, video and group discussion.

-This course will be interactive and will challenge delegates to “think differently” about “sustainability” and about their part in delivering the strategic direction of their organisation.
-The instructor will guide delegates to apply the learning, and their understanding of their own organisations.
+It will be interactive and will challenge the participants to “think differently” about “sustainability” and about their part in delivering the strategic direction of their organisation.
+This will guide the participants to apply the learning, and their understanding of their own organisations.